-Despite the progress detailed below, many plantation workers continue to live in poverty and their most basic rights fail to be respected within the workplace.
-We are therefore appealing for donations to allow us to continue to offer solidarity to our sister unions to challenge the repression of the freedom to organise, educate workers about their rights, and empower their union representatives to collectively bargain for living wages and Decent Work for the men and women that grow the fruit sold on our supermarket shelves.
+However, many plantation workers continue to live in poverty and their most basic rights fail to be respected in the workplace.
+We are therefore appealing for donations to allow us to continue to offer solidarity to our sister unions to challenge the repression of the freedom to organise, to educate workers about their rights, and empower their union representatives to collectively bargain for Decent Work for the men and women that grow the fruit sold in our supermarkets.

 You can make a one-off donation here:

 Or send a cheque to Banana Link, 42-58 St George's Street, Norwich, NR3 1AB

 Recommended minimum annual donations: £15 for individuals, £50 for union branches, £100 for union regions/divisions, and £150 for national unions.